prernaprd/true-to-size-calculation/README.md

 1. Clone or download from https://github.com/prernaprd/true-to-size-calculation
 2. Navigate to the path where file is downloaded in Terminal: cd <path>
 3. Make sure previous containers are shut down: docker-compose down --remove-orphans
-4. Remove previous images: docker rmi <image>
+4. Remove previous images(api, postgres) if exists: docker rmi <image>
 5. To start the container and keep running in background: docker-compose up -d
 6. Run the API through Postman as per `routes/products.yml`.
     Eg: URL: http://localhost:9090/v1.0/api/products/1/true-to-size